slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"When we see truth in a person we call it authenticity."
 -- Naval Ravikant [1974]*

-Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.
+Authenticity isn’t the presence of something, but the absence of everything inauthentic.

 Hints: